top of page

 is a contemporary fine artist whose work centers on the emotional and everyday worlds of rural women.
 Growing up in Maharashtra’s Pandharpur, he was deeply influenced by the hardworking women around him, especially his mother and grandmother.
 Their resilience, grace, and strength continue to shape his artistic language.

 Sachin’s works have been widely exhibited in solo and group exhibitions across India.
-His paintings are recognized for their expressive faces, delicate line work, and distinctive use of vibrant color.
+His paintings are recognised for their expressive faces, delicate line work, and distinctive use of vibrant color.

 Sachin Sagare